nest/nest-simulator/doc/userdoc/glossary.rst

    Amount of connections from pre-synaptic cells.

  synaptic efficacy
-   The extent to which a presynaptic neuron affects a postsynaptic neuron.
+   The extent to which a pre-synaptic neuron affects a post-synaptic neuron.

  multimeter
-   A device that allows to record the membrane voltage of a neuron over time.
+   A device that allows to record analog quantities (e.g. membrane voltage) of a neuron over time.

  events
    Spikes are encoded as events in nest.